getify/foi-lang/formalization-work/Foi-Specification.md

 Effects have three moving parts:

-- An **effect kind**: a namespace declaring an operation's payload and resume shape. `Effect.Yield`, `Effect.IO`, and any user-declared effect kind are namespaces of this variety.
+- An **effect kind**: a namespace declaring an operation's payload and resume shape. `Effect.Ask`, `Effect.IO`, and any user-declared effect kind are namespaces of this variety.
 - A **perform site**: a source position where an effect of some kind is signaled.
 The perform site's expression value is set by the handler's `ret` invocation (§6.3.2).
 - A **handler scope**: established by `~<*` applied to an effect kind or set of kinds (§6.3), containing arms that inspect the perform payload and may resume the perform site via `ret` (§6.3.2).